-With prediction, you can take a more informed decision on app promotion and not wait for actual data to be accumulated.
-For example, you can remove ineffective channels in time and rebalance the budget, resulting in a reduction of expenses and improving user acquisition.
+Prediction enables you to take a more informed decision on app promotion without having to wait for actual data to accumulate.
+For example, you can remove inefficient channels before they become a real problem, or rebalance your budget to reduce costs and improve user acquisition.

 How it works